 What's the verdict?

 This is one of the most subjective, try-before-you-buy cars on sale today.
-Its interior is like nothing else out there, and you’ll need to be sure you’re comfortable with how it seats you, where you hold the wheel, and if you can operate its touchscreen, before signing.
-Hopefully, there will be plenty of folks as brave as Peugeot’s designers.
-Their execution of the 508 SW isn’t flawless.
+Its interior is like nothing else out there, and you’ll need to be sure you’re comfortable with how it seats you, where you hold the wheel and if you can operate its touchscreen before you sign on the dotted line.
+The execution of the 508 SW isn’t flawless.
 In some places, it’s downright frustrating.
-But we’re still glad it exists, as an alternative outlier.
+But we’re still glad it exists.